monitoring-agency/q-docs/docs/developer/api/rest_api.md

 ## Checks

 Checks are the heart of the monitoring engine.
-It defines how a specific metric should be gathered.
+They define how a specific metric should be gathered.
 The parameter `cmd` is executed by the `q-scheduler`.
 ```json
 {